-I found an article that I should have read before startingmy project.
+I found an article that I should have read before starting.
 It is a great guide for anyone considering their own KICKstarter.

 Hansen says: "If you’re looking for kickstarter advice, ... this article should answer any questions you might have about how to run an effective campaign."

-Your audience should be confortable with social media.
+The audience for your KICKstarter project should be comfortable with social media.
 Arriving on KICKstarter for the first time in shock -- like my father, is not helpful.

 Can you blog and write about your project constantly?

 Your will need either viral marketing to propel your project or a huge social network.

 Does your KICKstarter project offer a reward with a retail value equal to the contribution to KICKstarter?

 I jumped into KICKstarter with a noble goal and naive optimism.
 Noble goals alone don't go very far on KICKstarter.